I get interesting comments from people about my writing…

 I merely offer MY perspective of things from MY world.

 I’m not trying to upset anyone, nor am I trying to shove my opinions down your throat.
 If I ever offer what I claim to be misinformed “facts” or undocumented statistical data toward my audience, by all means let me know.
 I will immediately correct my error.
 But I don’t do that.
 I write about ME and MY thoughts.

 You can’t tell me I’m wrong, because I’ve lived what I write about.

 I know there are people out there who will relate to what I’m saying, because what I’m writing here is exactly what people with mental illness face every day.
 As a professional writer, I can handle criticism and belittling, but as a person, it hurts, especially when someone questions the validity of your own personal thoughts and feelings.

-Others may respectfully disagree with your thoughts, but no one has the right to say your opinion or feelings are wrong, especially when it comes to things you’ve lived through.
-It’s like being sick and miserable with the flu, having someone say “the flu doesn’t make you feel that way”.
+Others may respectfully disagree with my thoughts, but no one has the right to say my opinion or feelings are wrong, especially when it comes to things I’ve lived through.
+It’s like being sick and miserable with the flu and having someone say “the flu doesn’t make you feel that way”.
 Only YOU or others who have experienced the same thing know what it’s like.